ericcornelissen/git-tag-annotation-action/README.md

 ## Known Issues

-There have been issues when using this Action with [actions/checkout@v2].
-If you're experiencing issues, run `git fetch --tags --force` manually after the [actions/checkout@v2] step.
+There have been issues when using this Action with [actions/checkout@v3] and [actions/checkout@v2].
+If you're experiencing issues, run `git fetch --tags --force` manually after the [actions/checkout@v3]/ [actions/checkout@v2] step.
 If that doesn't work or isn't desired, you can (**at your own risk**) use [actions/checkout@v1] instead.
 It is recommended to check that [actions/checkout@v1] is still supported when writing your workflow.